 1. Cold Wallets are ideal for storing your private keys, especially for long periods of time.
 There are not your best choice for frequent transactions as they can be a bit inconvenient or difficult to use.

 2. Hot Wallets are ideal for frequent transactions such as for payments for goods and services.
 It is best not to leave a substantial amount of your assets in hot wallets.
 Mobile wallets installed on your phone are perfect for small purchases.

-3. Use Custodian wallets if you are not holding a substantial amount and you do not want to be burdened with the responsibility of safeguarding the private keys.
-A custodian wallet is also ideal for trading your assets since many of them are integrated with a crypto exchange.
+3. Use Custodial wallets if you are not holding a substantial amount and you do not want to be burdened with the responsibility of safeguarding the private keys.
+A custodial wallet is also ideal for trading your assets since many of them are integrated with a crypto exchange.
 They are also relatively easy to set up.

 Ultimately, the choice of using a particular type of wallet should be closely tied to whether or not you are using the wallet for storage purposes or for frequent transactions.
 It might be worthwhile to have more than one type of wallet to cater to various needs.